deadlyvipers/dojo_rules/introduction.md

 My name is Dima
-My favorite path is JS
+My favorite path is JavaScript